What Is A Manufactured Home?

 Manufactured Home Costs

 Establishing a budget is a key part of buying a house, and cost is one of the primary reasons people purchase a manufactured home.
-They are much more affordable than a traditional house.
 But just like a traditional home, the cost varies depending on the type of manufactured house you buy and the size.

 Manufacturing efficiency is the key factor explaining the price difference in this comparison.
 Most manufactured homes are built on an assembly line, which is a controlled environment.
 Site-built homes can encounter delays because of weather and supply issues.